Volleyball variations: Beach aquatic volleyball

 Beach aquatic volleyball is an individual or team sport similar to aquatic volleyball adapted for play in the shallow water of a beach.

-Beach volleyball & shooting ball
+Beach volleyball

 A variation of the game rivaling the original sport of volleyball in popularity, beach volleyball evolved from the recreational games of volleyball played on many beaches around the world.
 It became an official Olympic sport in 1996.
 This version, rather than being played on indoor hard courts, is played on sand courts which may either be formed naturally or built specifically for the purpose.
-Instead of a team of six, each team consists of only two players, but otherwise the rules are almost identical with some exceptions including:
+Instead of a team of six, each team consists of only two players.
+There are some instances where more than 2 can play together.
+The rules are almost identical with some exceptions including: